 As of this writing, the Coronavirus is still considered an epidemic (not yet a pandemic).
 Again, it is primarily in China, where it has spread to all provinces.

-pandemic is a disease spreading widely across more than one continent.
+A pandemic is a disease spreading widely across more than one continent.

 That said, the situation is being watched warily by the World Health Organization, and nations around the world.
 Of course, this includes the United States.
 Modern societies are so connected by travel these days, there is no telling how far it could spread.